saraibaallo/Virtual-assistant-for-the-triage-of-voice-disorders/readme.md

 <img width="543" alt="image" src="https://github.com/saraibaallo/Virtual-assistant-for-the-triage-of-voice-disorders/assets/115147932/2c84a7c4-da39-46cf-8e68-008a40a3cb1c">

 ### Doctor's access (Acceso a médicos)
-For running the Doctor’s part _(Para lanzar la parte del médico)_:
+For running the Doctor’s section _(Para lanzar la parte del médico)_:
 ```
 python -m streamlit run Medico_AsistenteTriajeVoz.py
 ```

-Do you need to keep your credentials in "config.yaml".
-Go to "usernames" in "credentials" an complete your information as follow:
+Ensure that your credentials are stored in "config.yaml".
+Go to "usernames" in "credentials" and complete your information as follows:

 ```
 credentials: